Band-It 2024: A Glorious Tribute to the Young Talent of India in Music and Performing Arts - www.lokmattimes.com

 Band-It 2024: A Glorious Tribute to the Young Talent of India in Music and Performing Arts

-VMPL New Delhi [India], December 20: The Furtados School of Music audaciously executed the eighth edition of Band-ItIndia's biggest ...
+New Delhi [India], December 20: The Furtados School of Music audaciously executed the eighth edition of Band-It—India's biggest inter-scholastic ...

 The venues chosen for this year's competitions were provided in collaboration with esteemed venue partners: Ryan International School in Pune, Casagrand International School in Chennai, Sunflower Vedic School in Hyderabad, Aditya Noida Auditorium in Delhi, St. Paul's College in Mumbai, JNMC Auditorium in Belgaum, and KLE Rajajinagar School in Bangalore.
 Their support created the perfect platform for the young stars to shine in such vibrant surroundings.